wp-plugins/thirstyaffiliates/readme.txt

 Coming soon!

 == Changelog ==

+= 2.2.3 =
+* Fixed link of categories a link belongs to in list view to show a list of links from that category

 = 2.2.2 =
 * During link insertion check if copied text contains HTML and handle appropriately